友谊万岁! <3

 .Mr Adit Harinasuta, StarHub's head of services and solutions, said: "We do not foresee full mobile number portability having a significant bearing on customer churn.
 We believe that cultivating loyalty will be a key focus for all operators."

-"go into product or service bundling and offer handset subsidies" to offset the attraction of consumers being able to switch operators without the hassle of changing numbers.
+.Mr Foong expects telcos to "go into product or service bundling and offer handset subsidies" to offset the attraction of consumers being able to switch operators without the hassle of changing numbers.

 .SingTel already bundles broadband, mobile phone and pay-TV services with its mio service and StarHub does a similar bundle with its Hubbing concept.

 .M1 has matched its competitors by offering per-second billing and savings for subscribers with multiple accounts.
 "Carriers will strive to hold onto their existing customers with more focus on service packaging.
+But I don't expect them to be draconian in their tactics," Mr Foong said, referring to the concern that telcos might impose more drastic penalties for contract termination.

 .As barriers are lifted for consumers, the IDA hopes new players will come in.
 Wireless broadband providers or Voice-over-Internet-Protocol providers could provide mobile voice calls routed through the Internet, it said.

-odds are against new entrants.
+.But the odds are against new entrants.

 ."The market is very mature, and stacked against new entrants because the existing players already have service and product bundling, and post-paid contracts are already in place," said Mr Foong.
 "New entrants have to come up with something compelling or disruptive."